Vandersar02/Vandersar02/README.md

 <h1 align="center">Hi 👋, I'm St Cyr Lee J. Vandersar</h1>
-<p align="left">Hello there!
-I'm passionate about technology, both as a profession and a hobby.
+<p align="left">I'm passionate about technology, both as a profession and a hobby.
 As a computer scientist, I immerse myself in coding and all things tech-related.
 Beyond the screen, I find joy in the rhythms of music, the adrenaline of basketball games, and the narratives of films and series.
 My journey doesn't stop here; I'm committed to continual learning, particularly in coding and the development of apps and websites.
 Let's connect, collaborate, and build something amazing together!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vandersar02&label=Profile%20views&color=0e75b6&style=flat" alt="vandersar02" /> </p>